TempledUX/ytdlGUI/README.md

 # ytdlGUI

-ytdlGUI.py is a graphical user interfaced based in python tkinter and aimmed for audio extraction from Youtube videos using youtube-dl python library.
+ytdlGUI.py is a graphical user interfaced based in python tkinter and aimed for audio extraction from Youtube videos using youtube-dl python library.

 ### Instructions
 For the purpose of converting the downloaded audio files by youtube-dl to mp3 files is neccessary the use of ffmpeg,ffplay,ffprobe codecs.
 Just put them in the same folder as the main python script.